open-mmlab/mmdeploy/docs/en/tutorials/how_to_install_mmdeploy_on_jetsons.md

 ```
 The `python3.6` is the version we need to use in the conda env later.

 We can create the virtual env `mmdeploy` using the command below.
-The version of python we got from the previous step.
+Ensure the python version in the command is the same as the above.
 ```shell
 conda create -n mmdeploy python=3.6 conda activate mmdeploy